Macrolides are among the most widely prescribed antibacterial drug classes; an effective drug class with activity against a broad range of bacteria.

 - Skin and soft tissue infections

-- Pneumonia – often added to a penicillin to cover atypical organisms
+- Pneumonia – often added to a penicillin drug to cover atypical organisms such as L. pneumophila and M. pneumoniae.

-- Peptic ulcer disease – used in combination with other drugs to eliminate Helicobacter pylori infection
+- Peptic ulcer disease – used in combination with a PPI and a penicillin to eliminate Helicobacter pylori infection

 Mechanism of action